 The SCRA provides help to active-duty service members, and includes benefits like protection for life insurance policies and reduced interest rates on debts incurred before beginning active duty.
 USAA will provide an interest rate of 4% for pre-existing USAA credit card debt and loans, and a rate of 6% for other debts like credit cards, mortgages, auto loans, and others.

 Members who receive a qualifying campaign medal can receive a rebate for all of the interest incurred during their campaign.
 The qualifying campaign medals include the Global War on Terrorism Expeditionary Medal, the Iraq Campaign Medal, and the Afghanistan Campaign Medal.

-Doubles the manufacturer’s original warranty, up to a maximum of 2 years for most items.
+Doubles the manufacturer’s original warranty, up to a maximum of 2 years for most items, up to $15,000.

 Available when traveling 100 miles or more from home, provides help like information on travel requirements, locating documents or lost items, or arranging emergency money transfers.